 About The City Sightseeing Sintra Tour:

 The City Sightseeing Sintra hop-on hop-off bus tour offers quick and easy transport between 15 key locations throughout the Sintra-Cascais Natural Park.
-There's two routes to explore, the red westward route and the circular blue route.
+There's two routes to explore, the red route and the blue route.

 City Sightseeing Sintra | Red Route:

 The red route starts on Largo Rainha D. Leonor, next to Sintra National Palace in the picturesque Old Town.
 The National Palace is a medieval structure erected during the early 15th century that has been so stunningly preserved that one could be forgiven for thinking it were no more than 100 years old.